Updated: September 25, 2022

 On a chilly day, there’s nothing more soothing than a cup of soup — so how about sipping broth as a comforting drink?
 While any broth, from chicken to vegetable, can serve as a savory, low-cal beverage, bone broth offers a particular advantage for weight loss.
 Because of its high protein content, it may be more filling than other varieties of broth or stock.13

 At the end of a long day, there’s nothing wrong with treating yourself to a special beverage.
-That said, traditional cocktails, beer, and wine can seriously set back your weight loss efforts.
+That said, traditional cocktails, beer, wine and other alcoholic drinks can seriously set back your weight loss efforts.
 A single 5-ounce glass of wine contains around 120 calories, while a 12-ounce beer typically nets you 150 calories.14,15 After a few rounds, the calories add up fast.

 Instead, shave off calories (and be kind to your liver) with a lighter mocktail.
 Grab a swizzle stick and channel your inner bartender by stirring up sparkling water with juice or a nonalcoholic mixer, such as cranberry juice or pineapple juice.
 Not only will you stick with your weight loss goals, but you’ll also feel a whole lot better the next morning.

 Are you ready to take your weight loss to the Max?
 Jenny Craig can help!
 Learn more about our most effective and holistic program ever — Max Up!

 This article is based on scientific research and/or other scientific articles and was written by an experienced health and lifestyle contributor and reviewed by certified professionals.